-The Pennsylvania Community HealthChoices (CHC) Program is a Medicaid managed care program for persons who are 21 years of age or older and are eligible for both Medicaid (known as Medicaid Assistance in Pennsylvania) and Medicare (the federal health insurance program) or those who require a nursing home level of care.
-While this program is not strictly for the elderly, it is very relevant for seniors, as many are dually eligible for Medicaid and Medicare and / or require a level of care consistent to that provided by a nursing home.
+The Pennsylvania Community HealthChoices (CHC) program is a Medicaid managed care program for persons who are 21 years of age or older and are eligible for both Medicaid (known as Medicaid Assistance in Pennsylvania) and Medicare (the federal health insurance program) or those who require a nursing home level of care.
+While this program is not strictly for the elderly, it is very relevant for seniors, as many are dually eligible for Medicaid and Medicare and / or require a level of care consistent with that provided by a nursing home.

-CHC provides seniors and physically disabled individuals with medical benefits, as well as long-term support services to promote independent living and prevent unnecessary nursing home placements.
+CHC provides seniors and physically disabled individuals with medical benefits, as well as long-term support services, to promote independent living and prevent unnecessary nursing home placement.
 Benefits include personal care services, such as assistance with Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADL), like bathing, meal preparation, and medication management.
 Enrollment in this program is mandatory for those who meet the eligibility requirements.

-The asset limit for a single senior is $2,000, although the state of Pennsylvania allows an additional $6,000 to be disregarded, allowing a total disregard of $8,000.
-In addition, certain exemptions are allowed, such as one’s home, given the individual lives in the home, or intends to return to the home, and it is valued under $585,000, household items, and personal effects.
+The asset limit for a single senior is $2,000, although the state of Pennsylvania allows an additional $6,000 to be disregarded, allowing a total asset limit of $8,000.
+In addition, certain exemptions are allowed, such as one’s home, given the individual lives in the home, or intends to return to the home, and the equity value is under $688,000, household items, and personal effects.

 *Please note, eligible applicants who are on Medicare will continue to receive all of the same services as before.